shanecav/easywpeasy/README.md

 If you want to remove or add any, just edit the composer.json before you run `composer install`.

-Because of the weird/inconsistent way the WordPress plugin repository does versioning, you'll probably have to update some of these from within the WordPress dashboard.
+Because of the weird/inconsistent way the WordPress plugin repository does versioning, you'll probably have to update some of these from within the WordPress dashboard after your initial install.

 ## Included theme

-I've included [my fork of the Roots theme](https://github.com/shanecav/roots) as a requirement in composer.json.
+I've included [my fork of the Roots theme](https://github.com/shanecav/roots) as a requirement in composer.json, because I use it as a starter for most of my WordPress projects.
 If you don't want to use it, you can ignore it, delete it, or remove it from composer.json before running `composer install`.